By Dana McKee

 There may be times when you need to compromise with your child’s other parent while planning his or her summer.
 Perhaps your ex is not able to afford the expensive overnight summer camp that you proposed.
 Or maybe the other parent wants the child to attend a more academic-focused summer camp.
 It is important to remember that your child’s best interest is the priority; co-parenting is not about your feelings, but about the happiness and well-being of your child.
 Refusing to compromise may only put your child in the middle of an uncomfortable situation.
 By cooperating with the other parent, you are setting a healthy example for your child and setting him or her up to have a happy summer.

 The family law attorneys at Brown, Goldstein & Levy have assisted many parents in Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Howard County, Frederick County, Montgomery County, and Prince George’s County with drafting provisions regarding summer camp in their divorce and custody agreements.
-If you need legal assistance in a Maryland divorce or custody case, contact our family law attorneys, Dana McKee and Alyssa Hildreth, at 410-962-1030 to schedule a consultation.
+If you need legal assistance in a Maryland divorce or custody case, contact our family law attorney, Dana McKee, at 410-962-1030 to schedule a consultation.